 As of July 2018, the Mi Sphere is still one of the best cameras for 360 photography.
 It doesn’t get better unless you’re willing to get the GoPro Fusion, which costs over $500 more than the Mi Sphere.
 For video quality, the Mi Sphere is also a very good choice.
 The primary issue for video is that there are several 360 cameras that have better stabilization, most notably Insta360 One.
 The Mi Sphere’s stabilization is still good, but it can’t cope with rapid vibrations such as in mountain bike videos.
 But for normal use, the Mi Sphere’s stabilization is more than capable as you saw in my review and sample above.

 In summary, the Mi Sphere offers excellent photos and very good videos at a competitive price.
-The biggest disadvantage in July 2018 is that it does not have a desktop stitcher for Mac and it does not work on low-end phones.
-But for those who prefer to edit their photos and videos using their smartphone, or for Windows users, it remains an excellent choice.
+The biggest disadvantage is that the stabilization is not as good some of the newer 360 cameras.
 If you’d like to get the Mi Sphere at a discount, check here.

 From the time I posted this 360 video sample and review, there have been many improvements to the Xiaomi 360 camera: